jaygad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 displays line with root and 3 lines after that
 Prints lines without "bin"
-Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+Display all lines of the file /etc/ssh/sshd_config starting with a letter. replace A and c from input to Z and e respectively.